Gemma RobertsView Profile

-If it is common knowledge that your business is facing issues customers, current and potential, will thank you for the updates especially if you manage to save the company through CVA, pre-pack administration or pre-pack liquidation.
-However, you should check that making an announcement is ok with your liquidator before doing this.
+If it is common knowledge that your business is facing issues, both current and potential customers may thank you for the updates, especially if you manage to save the company through a repayment plan, or a pre-pack procedure.

-If the business is being closed down, leaving your site to lay dormant could confuse visitors who will wonder what is going on.
+If the business is to be closed, leaving your site to lay dormant could confuse visitors who will wonder what is going on.
 Plus, you may still receive incoming enquiries and business offers.
 By announcing your business’ closure, it will remove the burden of dealing with enquiries from yourself and your liquidator.

 If you can keep the website live – create a landing page

 A landing page is a static web page that people see when they click on to your website.
-It is like posting a sign in your shop window keeping everybody informed.
-It also enables the business to continue receiving further online orders.
+It is like posting a sign in your shop window, keeping everybody informed.
+It also enables the business to continue receiving online orders, if in a payment plan.

 Keeping your network informed

 As mentioned above, keeping clients and customers informed is very important, and you should update social media and blogs depending on your liquidator’s approval.
 Your employees, investors, suppliers and shareholders will also need to be kept up to date with procedures, but there will be official updates through announcements in the Gazette or via your liquidator.

-If it is not worth any money, then you will need to take action to close down the website and stop any potential malicious postings by disgruntled staff/creditors.
+If your website or online presence is not worth any money, then you will need to take action to close the website and stop any potential malicious postings by disgruntled staff or creditors during the liquidation.

 Firstly, revoke employee access to your website before making them redundant.
-That way you know that you will have no problems with staff when it comes to controlling websites/social media.
+That way, you know that you will have no problems with staff when it comes to controlling websites and social media.